PerformanC/CogLink/README.md

 ## Status

 In Ubuntu, Arch Linux, Termux, if properly compiled, it is considered as stable, at least the common functions.
-Other OSes are not considered stable and needs testing, it is already confirmed that Coglink doesn't work in FreeBSD, at least for now!
+Other OSes are not considered stable and needs testing.

 If any bug, please make an issue at GitHub and I'll try to fix ASAP.